Noorkhalel/Noorkhalel/README.md

 <!--
   ╭──────────────────────────────────────────────╮
   │  GitHub profile README for @noorkhalel       │
-  │  Fill in the TODO links, then commit as      │
+  │  Commit this file as README.md in a repo     │
-  │  README.md in a repo named "noorkhalel".     │
+  │  named "noorkhalel".                         │
   ╰──────────────────────────────────────────────╯
 -->